Like other reptiles, a crested gecko’s skin needs renewal periodically.

 The sphagnum moss should be damp but not completely soaked to provide a humid hide for shedding.

-If the moss is too wet, fungus or bacteria will start to grow on it.
+If the moss is too wet, fungus or bacteria will grow on it.

-A fungal or bacterial overgrowth will significantly increase your crestie’s chances of getting a skin infection.
+A fungal or bacterial overgrowth will significantly increase your crestie’s chances of skin infection.

 Commonly Asked Questions